 - All other claims.
 Sec.
 8-105.

 A person may disclaim his or her interest in the property of the estate.
 To be valid, the disclaimer must be in writing, describe the interest or power disclaimed, be signed and delivered to the personal representative.
 MD CODE ANN.
 TAX-GEN § 7-309.

-Estate TaxEstates less than $4 million (for decedents dying during 2018) or $5 million (for decedents dying on or after January 1, 2019) will pay no estate tax.
+Estate TaxEstates less than $5 million (for decedents dying on or after January 1, 2019) will pay no estate tax.
 Above that amount, the estate is subject to tax at graduated rates up to 16%.
 MD CODE ANN.
 TAX-GEN § 7-309.

 Inheritance TaxDispositions to lineal ancestors and descendants (as well as their spouses), siblings, spouses, family controlled corporations, charitable organizations and dispositions under $1,000 are not subject to the Maryland inheritance tax.
 MD CODE ANN.
 TAX-GEN § 7-203.

 Other dispositions in excess of $1,000 are subject to a tax of 10% on the value of the property that passes from a decedent.
 MD CODE ANN.
 TAX-GEN § 7-204.
 The inheritance tax is paid, before it is distributed, by the person who distributes the property from the estate.
 MD CODE ANN.
 TAX-GEN § 7-216.

 Income Tax Charitable Deductions and/or Credits